Berikai/bitwig-theme-editor/README.md

 - Java 17 JDK

 Open the project with a Java IDE of your choice; IntelliJ IDEA is recommended.
 You can build the project with the `jar` task via Gradle.

-## TODO

-- Tidy up the code; it is currently a mess.
-- Create a basic Swing UI
-  - Next step for this is visual theming

 ## Contribution